Environmental Career Paths: Panel & Networking at SULC

 - Online Event

-The State Energy & Environmental Impact Center at NYU School of Law and Southern University Law Center invite you to learn about careers in climate, environmental, and energy law in the government and public interest sectors.
-Join us on October 20, 2022 at 12pm Central (1pm Eastern) for a panel discussion around questions such as: what does a regular day’s work look like? what was your path towards environmental law? and what are the pros and cons of working as an environmental lawyer?
+On October 20, 2022 at 12pm Central (1pm Eastern), the State Energy & Environmental Impact Center at NYU School of Law and Southern University Law Center hosted a discussion for interested students to learn about careers in climate, environmental, and energy law in government and public interest sectors.
+The panel discussion focused on questions such as: what does a regular day’s work look like? what was your path towards environmental law? and what are the pros and cons of working as an environmental lawyer?

 Associate Attorney at Earthjustice